erdnaxe/ghostream/README.md

 ## Configuration

-Ghostream can be configured by placing [ghostream.yml](docs/ghostream.example.yml) in current directory, in `~/.ghostream/` or in `/etc/ghostream/`.
+Ghostream can be configured by placing [ghostream.yml](docs/ghostream.example.yml) in `/etc/ghostream/`.
+You can overwrite the configuration path with `GHOSTREAM_CONFIG` environnement variable.
-You can also override any value using environnement variables, e.g. `GHOSTREAM_AUTH_BACKEND=ldap` will change the authentification backend.
+You can also overwride any value using environnement variables, e.g. `GHOSTREAM_AUTH_BACKEND=ldap` will change the authentification backend.

 ## Streaming